edgelesssys/constellation/docs/docs/overview/performance.md

 The K-Bench [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) benchmark consists of several tests.
 We selected four different tests that perform asynchronous access patterns because we believe they most accurately depict real-world I/O access for most applications.

-In the graph below, you will find the I/O throughput in MiB/s - where higher is better.
+The following graph shows I/O throughput in MiB/s (higher is better).

 ![I/O benchmark graph](../_media/benchmark_io.png)

-Comparing Constellation on GCP with GKE, we see that Constellation offers similar read/write speeds in all scenarios.
+Comparing Constellation on GCP with GKE, you see that Constellation offers similar read/write speeds in all scenarios.

 Constellation on Azure and AKS, however, partially differ.
 Only for the full write mix, Constellation and AKS have similar storage access speeds.
 In the `70/30 mix`, AKS outperforms Constellation.